niclad/lba-simulation/README.md

    3. [Makefile](./model/Makefile) - this will compile the code into a temporary test program.
    4. [Node.cpp](./model/Node.cpp) and [Node.h](./model/Node.h) - this represents a service node in the model.
    5. [temp.cpp](./model/temp.cpp) - a temporary code file to test imports and compilation.

-### Data

-This contains all the data files used for the simulation.

-Source for the real world data come from NREL's Eagle supercomputer.
-Link to the data [here](https://data.nrel.gov/submissions/152).

-Additionally, data from Northeastern University's Discovery cluster was provided to us.
-This data is not publicly available.
-More info available [here](https://rc.northeastern.edu/).
-This is the `discovery-data.csv.bz2` file, which is a trimmed down version of the original dataset featuring only relevant information necessary for this project.

-### Model

-These are the C++ files for the simulation to run.
-Currently (2020-03-12) these files are mostly just a skeleton for a basic implementation.

-### Scripts